joone/fosscomics/content/posts/5. The Beginning of Software Engineering/index.md

 ![Two women program ENIAC by connecting cables on its control panels, with one reading from a sheet of notes.](images/5_10.png "size:80%")

-Grace Hopper, who created the first compiler and did the first debugging(?), is also a woman and a doctor of mathematics.
-In 1947, Hopper was working on programming with the [Harvard Mark II](https://en.wikipedia.org/wiki/Harvard_Mark_II).
-One day her punch card input was not working.
+Grace Hopper held a doctorate in mathematics and became a pioneering programmer who later developed one of the earliest compilers.
+In 1947, she was working with the [Harvard Mark II](https://en.wikipedia.org/wiki/Harvard_Mark_II) team when the machine began malfunctioning.

 ![Grace Hopper stands with her hands on her hips beside the malfunctioning Harvard Mark II.](images/5_11.png "size:80%")
 > "Why isn't the input working?"

-Eventually, she found out that the computer wasn't working properly because of the dead moth inside the relay.
+The team found a moth trapped in one of the machine's relays.

 ![Grace Hopper points toward a moth caught among the Harvard Mark II's relays.](images/5_12.png "size:80%")
 > "There's a dead moth inside the relay."

-She taped the moth into the logbook with the note "First actual case of bug being found."
+They taped the moth into the logbook with the note "First actual case of bug being found."
 Engineers had used the word "bug" for technical faults long before this incident, but Hopper and the Mark II team helped popularize "bug" and "debugging" in computing[&lbrack;5&rbrack;][5].

 ![Grace Hopper tapes the moth into the team's logbook and writes beside it.](images/5_13.png "Grace Hopper size:80%")
 > "First actual case of bug being found."

-In the early days when computers were used, women played a pioneering role in software development and created the foundation for software engineering to be born.
+Women played a pioneering role in early programming and helped lay the foundations of software engineering.

 ## References